markpbaggett/boss_presentation/README.md

 # BOSS Presentation

+## About Presentation

+The following materials are for use in the [Pico 8](http://www.lexaloffle.com/pico-8.php) workshop at [Big Orange Stem Saturday](https://www.lib.utk.edu/outreach/soil/b-o-s-s/) on April 8, 2017

 ## About Pico 8

 [PICO-8](http://www.lexaloffle.com/pico-8.php) is a fantasy console for making, sharing and playing tiny games and other computer programs.
 When you turn it on, the machine greets you with a shell for typing in Lua commands and provides simple built-in tools for creating your own cartridges.

 Some technical specifications: